Aryan-A-Kumar/Snake-Game/README.md

 # Snake Game Application
 Self Project — December 2024

 A modern web-based implementation of the classic Snake game built using a React.js frontend and a Flask backend.
-The application supports user authentication, score saving, and persistent high-score tracking using PostgreSQL.
-Authentication is handled through secure JWT tokens stored in the browser's localStorage, designed to comply with CORS policies.
+The application includes user authentication, score saving, and persistent high-score tracking using PostgreSQL.
+Authentication is handled through secure JWT tokens stored in the browser’s localStorage, fully compliant with CORS policies.

 ---

 ## Features

-- Classic Snake game created using React.js.
+- Classic Snake game built using React.js.
 - User login and signup system with JWT-based authentication.
-- High score tracking with scores saved in a persistent database.
+- High-score tracking with persistent storage in PostgreSQL.
-- Backend developed with Python Flask and SQLAlchemy ORM.
+- Backend implemented in Python Flask with SQLAlchemy ORM.
-- PostgreSQL database used for storing user details and score records.
-- Secure token storage in localStorage and CORS-compliant API communication.
+- Secure token handling through localStorage.
+- CORS-compliant communication between frontend and backend.

 ---

 ## Tech Stack

 ### Frontend
 - React.js
-- Custom game logic built using React components and hooks
+- Custom game logic implemented using React components and hooks
-- LocalStorage for handling JWT tokens
+- JWT storage using browser localStorage

 ### Backend
 - Python Flask
 - SQLAlchemy ORM
-- JWT authentication flow
+- JWT authentication
-- CORS-compliant REST API
+- REST API with CORS enabled

 ### Database
-- PostgreSQL for storing user accounts and score entries
+- PostgreSQL for persistent storage of users and scores

+---

 ## How It Works

-### Authentication Workflow
+### Authentication Flow
-1. The user signs up or logs in through the React frontend.
+1. Users sign up or log in through the React frontend.
-2. Upon successful authentication, the Flask backend issues a JWT token.
+2. The Flask backend verifies credentials and issues a JWT token.
-3. The JWT token is stored in the browser's localStorage.
+3. The token is saved in the browser's localStorage.
-4. All subsequent API requests include the token for verification.
+4. Future API requests automatically include the JWT for verification.
-5. The backend validates the token before granting access to score saving or retrieval.
+5. Flask validates the token before allowing secure operations such as saving scores.

-### Game and Score Flow
+### Game and Score Handling
-- Users play the Snake game directly in the React interface.
+- The Snake game runs fully in the React frontend.
-- At the end of each game, the score is sent to the Flask backend.
+- After each game, the score is sent to the backend API.
-- The backend validates the request, stores the score, and updates high-score records.
+- The backend verifies the user's token, stores the score, and updates the leaderboard.

 ---